Princess-org/Princess/README.md

 ### For loop:

 ```
-for var a: &int in array { // Can capture by reference, pointer or by value
+for var a: *int in array { // Can capture by reference, pointer or by value

 }
 ```